The Skyscraper Link Building Technique in 3 Steps

 Create linkable content and boost search traffic with SEO PowerSuite

 I bet you've heard about the Skyscraper link building technique a thousand times, but have you actually tried it?
 If you've been neglecting this method all this time but want to give it a try, you'll find today's post really useful.
-You're about to discover if the Skyscraper tactic is worth your time and effort and how you can optimize the workflow using SEO PowerSuite tools.
+You're about to discover if the skyscraper technique is worth your time, finding the tallest skyscraper, and how you can optimize the workflow using SEO PowerSuite tools.
 Let's begin.

 Here's what Skyscraper link building is in a nutshell

 The Skyscraper technique is about finding popular content, creating even better copy, and therefore getting backlinks both naturally and after reaching out to the right people.
-That's exactly how skyscrapers become popular — you take the highest existing building, add a few more floors and voila — everybody's talking and writing about you.
+That's exactly how skyscrapers become popular — you take the highest existing building, add a few more floors to become the tallest skyscraper and voila — everybody's talking and writing about you.

-Fortunately, you won't need to hire a huge team of engineers and builders to create your Skyscraper post.
+Fortunately, you won't need to hire a huge team of engineers and builders to learn the skyscraper technique.
 Just grab a cup of tea and let's get started!

 Step 1: Find link-worthy content

 But how do you know which of these top results have the biggest number of backlinks?
+Is it potential skyscraper content?
 Obviously, you need to check the pages using some backlink research tools.
 As promised, I'll show how to manage that using SEO PowerSuite tools.

 Check pages for backlinks in SEO SpyGlass